TPMS simulator v6.0 / v7.0 for Suzuki vehicles, from IRON GATES

 Quit driving and press the small button until the device blinks its led twice entering verify mode – usually only one button press needed.
 Watch the device for one minute; if the led stays off then calibration has succeeded.
 If during this time the led turned on, then redoing steps 2 and 3 is necessary.
 The device automatically goes into normal mode after this verification minute; it will blink once as an indication (all operating modes can also be reached by pressing the small button)

 When everything is set up, it is best to put the device in normal mode, especially if it is battery powered.
-Otherwise the batteries will drain in about 2 – 3 months.
+Otherwise the batteries will drain in around 2 months.

 Troubleshooting and returning the device